 Does Wisdom Tooth Extraction Require Invasive Surgery?

-In modern society, it is almost a rite of passage to have a wisdom tooth extraction as a young adult.
+In modern society, it is almost a rite of passage to have a as a young adult.
 Wisdom teeth, the final, permanent molars located in the very back of the mouth, can actually cause problems for many patients if they are not removed.
 Fortunately, in most cases, the procedure is minimally invasive and does not require extensive healing time.

 When does a dentist consider wisdom tooth extraction?